LongJourney47/Todo-List/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Description
-This is a Todo List project built on the assginments from CTD(Code The Dreamn) Advanced course for React.
+This is a Todo List project built on the assginments from CTD(Code The Dream) Advanced course for React.

 ## Available Scripts